FRn13ds/Account_manager/README.md

-###Thanks for testing our tools !

 ## For Feedback : https://frn13ds.github.io/Tools_feedback/

-### WARNING : This is a tool created just to save your accounts ! for educational purposes
+### WARNING : This is a tool created just to save your accounts and manage it so don't worry about your account | THEY ARE IN A SAFE PLACE(File on Your Device)

 ## V 0.3 released at 20 / 12 / 2024 and maybe it was the last version of this project .
 Thanks For Testing And Using This Tool